Persian Cossack Brigade: Origin, purpose and makeup

-The rank and file of the Brigade were always Caucasian Muhajir and later Persian as well, but until 1920 its commanders were Russian officers who were also employed in the Russian army, such as Vladimir Liakhov.
+The rank and file of the brigade were always Caucasian Muhajir and later Iranians as well, but until 1920 its commanders were Russian officers who were also employed in the Russian army, such as Vladimir Liakhov.
 Such secondments were encouraged by the Imperial Russian Government who saw the Cossack Brigade as a means of extending Russian influence in a key area of international rivalry.
 After the October Revolution in 1917, many of these Russian officers left the country to join the "White" forces.
 The command of the Persian Cossack Division was subsequently transferred to Iranian officers.
 Most notable among these officers was General Reza Khan, who started his military career as a private soldier in the Cossack Brigade and rose through its ranks to become a brigadier general.

 Detailed history

-At the time of the Persian Cossack Brigade's formation the Shah’s royal cavalry was described as having no training or discipline.
-The Qajar state at this point was very weak, lacking any professional military forces.
-In wars against the British the royal cavalry had been defeated, and had even seen much difficulties against Turcoman nomads.
-The Tsar Alexander II approved Russian military advisors travelling to Persia to fulfill the Shah’s request.
+At the time of the Persian Cossack Brigade's formation the Shah's royal cavalry was described as having no training or discipline.
+The Qajar state at this point was very weak, lacking any professional military force.
+In wars against the British, the royal cavalry had been defeated; and had even had much difficulty fighting against Turcoman nomads.
+Tsar Alexander II approved Russian military advisors traveling to Iran to fulfill the Shah's request for assistance.
 The brigade was then formed in 1879 by Lieutenant-Colonel Aleksey Domantovich, a Russian officer.